simonibsen/Testing/README.md

                         Write some arbitrary string (not covered by other option).
-Specified in the form of hostname:string where hostname can be ALL and string is quoted --shell [SHELL [SHELL ...]]
+Specified in the form of hostname:string where hostname can be ALL and string is quoted --ports [PORTS [PORTS ...]]
+                        Forward ports from host to guest machines.
+The format is hostname:guestport:hostport --shell [SHELL [SHELL ...]]
                         Enable basic shell provisioning [inline type],
                         specified in the form hostname:inline_string where